 A property chain occurs when buyers and sellers are linked together because their purchase or sale is dependant on another transaction further down the chain.
 Often these chains can have dozens of parties connected.
-It’s difficult to assess the average property chain length; it can vary from three to ten or more!
+As a result, it’s difficult to assess the average property chain length; it can vary from three to ten or more!

 If only one person forgets to do something, be refused their mortgage or pull out because they’ve changed their mind for the whole chain to be delayed or collapse.

 When you’ve spent months getting to the point of completion, this can be devastating news.
-It can also be costly, on average the loss to a vendor, (incremental legal fees, utility bills, mortgage payments, etc.) is just under £3,000.
-And of course that’s not taking into account the cost to your health – you can understand why moving house cited as the number one stress in the UK.
+It can also be costly; on average, the loss to a vendor (incremental legal fees, utility bills, mortgage payments, etc.) is just under £3,000.
+And of course, that’s not taking into account the cost to your health – you can understand why moving house is cited as the number one stress in the UK.